 Refurbishment took place 2013-2014, with energy efficiency measures being the major focus.
 Heat demand has been reduced to one-third.

 We were pleased to meet the rigorous standards of the Superhomes Network, as their 200th home.
-More than 30 people visited on the open day in September 2015.
+Since2015, we have had around 30 people visit at our open days in September.

 Please contact us, through Superhomes, or direct, for inspiration or guidance on any of the technologies that we have used.